Human Attention During Localization of Memory Bugs in C Programs: Experimental Results

-For bug \texttt{stonefly}, Figure~\ref{fig:stonefly_success} shows the participant reading a correct bug location at line 97 of \texttt{rdb.c} around the seven minute time mark.
+For bug \texttt{stonefly} (a \texttt{redis} bug), Figure~\ref{fig:stonefly_success} shows the participant reading a correct bug location at line 97 of \texttt{rdb.c} around the seven minute time mark.
 The participant takes another eleven minutes to read other locations and conclude the session and write a correct answer to the problem.
 In contrast, Figure~\ref{fig:stonefly_failure} shows a different participant reading several areas of code including correct bug lines, but for fewer fixations and less time per fixation -- ultimately that participant provided an incorrect answer.
 A similar pattern is evident in Figure~\ref{fig:weevil_success} where a participant had several fixations on line 1222 of \texttt{http\_client.c} around the 18 minute mark, then continued to read other areas of code, before regressing to that location again and writing it as an answer at the end of the session.
-And the failure case in Figure~\ref{fig:weevil_failure} again shows fixations on the correct location early in the session but for less time, with the participant ultimately providing an incorrect answer.
+And the failure case in Figure~\ref{fig:weevil_failure} again shows fixations on the correct location early in the session but for less time, with the participant ultimately providing an incorrect answer. \begin{highlightbox} \textbf{\finding{ In success cases, participants often spend more time on the buggy line or regress back to the buggy line several times while in failure cases, participants often see the buggy line, but do not register it as the answer.}} \end{highlightbox}

+Figure~\ref{fig:fix_on_correct} shows that some participants who failed to report the bug correctly still had a relatively high number of fixations on the buggy line.
+Figure~\ref{fig:weevil_p17} shows an example of this: Participant 17 failed to find the ``correct'' line for \texttt{weevil} (an \texttt{openssl} bug), but also had many fixations on ``correct'' locations.
+One reason for this may be that the \texttt{weevil} bug report included a reference to the function containing the buggy line.
+If the participant focuses on the correct function, then the participant's chance of fixating on the buggy line increases.

+A caveat to these findings is summarized in Figure~\ref{fig:part_task_dist}: the low and high outcome groups are not balanced by participant because some participants performed less well overall, so some portion of our measurement could be of participant skill versus globally-relevant signs of success or failure.